Kyrgyzstan–Uzbekistan border: History

 The border between Kyrgyzstan and Uzbekistan proved exceedingly hard to draw owing to the mixed nature of settlement in the Ferghana Valley.
 As a rule of thumb the territorial committees gave nomadic areas to the Kyrgyz and settled ones to the Uzbeks.
 However the Soviets felt that the Kyrgyz entity lacked towns, and that this would act as an impediment to economic development.
 It was for this reason that the Kyrgyz were awarded Osh, an overwhelmingly Uzbek-populated town.
 There were further disputes over Andijan, Margilan and Jala-abad; eventually the first two were given to the Uzbeks, the latter to the Kyrgyz.

 Originally the border was much longer, as the Uzbek SSR included the Khojand region as well as the rest of what is now Tajikistan as the Tajik ASSR.
 The border assumed its current position in 1929, with Tajikistan gaining Khojand and becoming a full SSR.
 The Kara-Kirghiz Autonomous Oblast was originally within the Russia SSR in October 1924, with borders matching those of modern Kyrgyzstan.
 In 1925 it was renamed the Kirghiz Autonomous Oblast in May 1925, then became the Kirghiz ASSR in 1926 (not to be confused with the Kirghiz ASSR that was the first name of Kazak ASSR), and finally it became the Kirghiz SSR in 1936.

 The boundary became an international frontier in 1991 following the dissolution of the Soviet Union and the independence of its constituent republics.
-Tensions has already become apparent with the Krgyz-Uzbek riots in the city of Osh in 1990.
+Tensions have already become apparent with the Krgyz-Uzbek riots in the city of Osh in 1990.
 In 1999/2000 Uzbekistan began unilaterally demarcating and mining sections of the border, citing the threat of cross-border terrorism.
 A 2001 agreement to potentially demarcate sections of the border and create land-swaps connecting their respective enclaves to the ‘mainland’ was poorly received in Kyrgyzstan and the agreement was never ratified, leading to continued tension along the border at this time.
 In more recent years relations have improved and a border agreement was signed in 2018 delimiting much of the boundary; discussions over the status of the enclaves is currently ongoing.
 In November 2022, Kyrgyzstan and Uzbekistan signed ratifications of a final treaty delimiting their border.
 In May 2023, they approved border demarcations.